top of page

 Quality of Life Evaluation, Euthanasia and Cremation Services

 At these appointments, the veterinarian will ALWAYS perform an evaluation/physical examination first.
-We understand that many times, these appointments are made with the understanding that the pet is to be euthanized, however, we will NOT perform a euthanasia without first doing a thorough physical examination.
+We understand that many times, these appointments are made with the understanding that the pet is to be euthanized; however, we will NOT perform euthanasia without first doing a thorough physical examination.
 If the veterinarian feels that euthanasia is not appropriate at that time, the veterinarian holds the right and responsibility to decline to perform the euthanasia.
 We feel that this must be the case, and the veterinarian must be the advocate and voice of the animal, even if it may be against the wishes of the pet owner in this case.
 In these cases, it is typically because the veterinarian strongly believes that by doing diagnostics, we have a strong chance of finding the cause for what is bothering the pet, and the veterinarian believes that we can fix or manage that condition in a reasonable way that doesn't involve euthanasia.
 Our goal is to make sure that you are making the most informed and educated decision that you can, as well as being an advocate for your pet.

 Emergency Services